PamPayne/austria/austria-cover-sheet-en.md

 Internal - Intellectual Property

 The same applies to the IT disbursements incurred in connection with the federal blocking register and the limit register.
-An estimate of the costs is only possible after the IT concept for the two registers has been submitted and the assessment is made within the framework of the WFA for the corresponding ordinance (the present draft law only contains the relevant ordinance authorisations).
+An estimate of the costs is only possible after the IT concept for the two registers has been submitted and the assessment is made within the framework of the **WFA** for the corresponding ordinance (the present draft law only contains the relevant ordinance authorisations).

 16 of 18

 ## Materiality Disclosures

-In the opinion of the submitting entity, the following impact dimensions are not significantly affected by the project in question within the meaning of Annex 1 of the WFAG Principles Ordinance.
+In the opinion of the submitting entity, the following impact dimensions are not significantly affected by the project in question within the meaning of Annex 1 of the **WFAG Principles Ordinance**.

 Effectiveness Subdimension of the Materiality criterion
 dimension Impact dimension